 - Course Coordinators: The volunteer course coordinators handle all the details of the course including liaising between the course location and the board, scheduling instructors, supporting mentors, instructors, and students, and managing any problems that arise.

 - Instructors: All instructors are volunteers.
 Many are experts in their field, and all give their time generously to teach our students and to support the mission of the organization.

 - Mentors: Each student is assigned a mentor, who supports a group of several students throughout the course.
-Mentors are volunteers, and almost all are Maine Master Naturalists.
+Mentors are volunteers, and all are Maine Master Naturalists.